lipere123/exo/README.md

 exo: Run your own AI cluster at home with everyday devices.
 Maintained by [exo labs](https://x.com/exolabs).

 <h1>
+Hello people, I am lipere123. </br>
-Version tailored for my supercomputer, lipere123.
+This version is tailored for my supercomputer.
 <h1>

 <h3>